 Attempting to resolve this issue yourself with chemical drain cleaners is not only ineffective for this type of problem, but you may potentially damage your pipes.

 When a sewer line suffers a crack or ruptures, you may see evidence on your lawn.
 Pay attention if you notice any of the below signs.

 4. Pools of Wastewater on Your Lawn

 Sewage pooling on your property is often the most obvious sign you have a sewer line break.
 This can also be a sign of a clogged drainfield, if you use a septic system, or a mainline issue if you are connected to the municipal sewer.

 Do you have soggy patches on your lawn?
 This means there is a lot of water beneath.
 If you can’t account for the extra moistness in your lawn, it’s highly likely the pipes underground are damaged.

 3. Lush Patches of Grass

 When a sewer line breaks, wastewater is released in the soil on your property, fertilizing it.
 So if you have patches of grass that are more thick and green than the rest of your lawn, you may have a sewer line problem.

 A damaged sewer line can contaminate your groundwater and flood your property with wastewater, not only causing extensive damage but also putting your family’s health at risk.

-Whether you want to learn the condition of your pipes or need your sewer line repaired or replaced, you can count on the plumbing contractors at D & F Plumbing.
+Whether you want to learn the condition of your pipes or need your sewer line repaired or replaced, you can count on the plumbing contractors at D&F Plumbing, Heating and Cooling.
 We’ve been getting the job done right since 1927!